mcjazzyfunky/js-surface/README.md

 ### Motivation

-* Use the exact same code to implement both React and Dyo component.
+* Use the exact same code to implement React, Preact and js-surface components.
   Write a component and decide at build time what UI library shall be used